docker/docs/content/language/nodejs/develop.md

 `secrets` and specifies a `password.txt` file to hold the database's password.
 You must create this file as it's not included in the source repository.

-In the cloned repository's directory, create a new directory named `db` and inside that directory create a file named `password.txt`.
+In the cloned repository's directory, create a new directory named `db`.
+Inside the `db` directory, create a file named `password.txt`.
 Open `password.txt` in an IDE or text editor and add a password of your choice.

 You should now have the following contents in your `docker-nodejs-sample` directory.